DjordjeR/flora-plant-service/main/src/tests/README.md

 ## Run

-***Be sure to set the AUTH_ON variable in the .env file to FALSE!!!***
+***Tests without authenthication -> AUTH_ON=false***

 Directory /tests_py contains all tests for requests, everything else is started and regulated with the provided scripts.
+Don't run the tests quickly one after the other!
+Wait a little so that the services can be stopped fully.
-Also the tests may run a little slow due to the setup of the docker containers and wait for initialisation times.
+Also, the tests take some time to start due to the setup of the docker containers and wait for initialisation time.

 * test_base.sh - tests every request in a scenario where every service should be working (no search tests included here)
 * test_no_auth.sh - will stop the keycloak service and test the authentication requests